sagecodes/intro-to-sql/README.md

 Some Professional Roles that work with databases:

 - Web Developer
-- Data Analysis
+- Data Analysist
-- Data Science
+- Data scientist
 - Database Admin